 With collateral, you are more likely to get low interest bill consolidation loans because you are putting up something the lender can repossess, in case you do get behind on your payments.

-One unsecured loan option to consider, if your credit is good, is a balance transfer offer.
+Another type of unsecured loan option to consider, if your credit is good, is a balance transfer offer.
 Balance transfers come with a low “teaser” rate that expires.
-Make sure you know when your rate adjusts and how high it can go and never miss a payment on a card you have used to transfer balances to, or you will find all your debt on the card at a penalty interest rate in the range of 29.99%.
+Make sure you know when your rate adjusts and how high it can go and never miss a payment on a card you have used to transfer balances to, or you will find all your debt on the card at a penalty interest rate that can exceed 29.99%.